OpenTechFund/bypass-censorship-extension/README.md

 ## Install

 Click one of the buttons below to install this extension for Chrome or Firefox.
+Afterwards, you can choose to pin the extension to your toolbar.

 ![Chrome Web Store](https://img.shields.io/chrome-web-store/v/gdbljocmlhlhlmlcakjmmjeledigpfdl?logo=googlechrome&style=for-the-badge)